-Erosion control plans are prepared by MoDOT designers and/or consultants.\\andThere should generally be two sets of plans developed.
-One set should be developed to depict existing site topography with outfall and perimeter protection BMPs such as sediment basins, sediment traps, Type C berms, silt fence, etc., that will need to be installed prior to starting land disturbance of the site.- The second set will generally show the final structural erosion BMPs controls that are envisioned upon completion of final grading.
+Erosion control plans are prepared by MoDOT designers and/or consultants.
+There should generally be two sets of plans developed.
+One set should be developed to depict existing site topography with outfall and perimeter protection BMPs such as sediment basins, sediment traps, Type C berms, silt fence, etc., that will need to be installed prior to starting land disturbance of the site.
+The second set will generally show final structural BMPs that are envisioned upon completion of final grading.
 However, due to project phasing, all of these devices will not be installed until needed, based on site conditions.
 Therefore, for protection, note on erosion and sediment control sheets that all devices will be installed as necessary based on the discretion of project personnel.
 Also, create a legend for installation and removal of BMPs and highlight and date devices as they are installed or removed.
-These plans usually will not be changed unless directed by the engineer.
-Interim erosion control measures at the start of the project shall be amended and updated as appropriate during the term of the land disturbance activity.
 It is important that SWPPP plans reflect BMPs that are actually on the ground at any given time and so plan sheets shall be properly updated each time BMP additions and/or removals take place on the project.
-(Note: Example erosion and sediment control site plans can be found in Fig. 806.8.9.)
+Example erosion and sediment control site plans can be found in Fig. 806.8.9.

-The engineer shall require modifications to the erosion and sediment controls whenever the;
+The engineer shall require modifications to the erosion and sediment controls whenever the:

-- Design of the construction project has changed in a fashion that could impact the quality of stormwater discharges; - MoDOT inspections indicate deficiencies in individual BMPs; - MDNR/EPA notifies MoDOT of erosion and sediment control deficiencies on site;

-- Erosion and sediment controls are determined to be ineffective in significantly minimizing or controlling erosion and sedimentation; - MDNR determines violations of Water Quality Standards have occurred.
+- Design of the construction project has changed in a fashion that could impact the quality of stormwater discharges; - MoDOT inspections indicate deficiencies in individual BMPs; - MDNR/EPA notifies MoDOT of erosion and sediment control deficiencies on site; - Erosion and sediment controls are determined to be ineffective in significantly minimizing or controlling erosion and sedimentation; - MDNR determines violations of Water Quality Standards have occurred.